02 Nov When Is the Best Age for Wisdom Teeth Removal?

 Wisdom Teeth Removal in Prescott, Arizona

 If your wisdom teeth are healthy and in the correct positions, it may not be necessary to extract them.
-However, if you are in pain or discomfort, noticing a shift in the position of your other teeth, or have any worry about your wisdom teeth, you might want to consider an extraction.
+However, if you are in pain or discomfort, notice a shift in the position of your other teeth, or have any worries about your wisdom teeth, you might want to consider an extraction.

 Having your wisdom teeth removed is a surgical procedure that should be considered with care.
 At Hicks Dental Group we are dedicated to providing the safest, least invasive procedures available.
 Using our vast knowledge and the best technology, we can determine if a wisdom tooth extraction is right for you.
 Call 928-445-6030 to set up a consultation with us today.